Kaplansky's theorem on projective modules

 In abstract algebra, Kaplansky's theorem on projective modules, first proven by Irving Kaplansky, states that a projective module over a local ring is free; where a not-necessarily-commutative ring is called local if for each element x, either x or 1 − x is a unit element.
 The theorem can also be formulated so to characterize a local ring (#Characterization of a local ring).

-For a finite projective module over a commutative local ring, the theorem is an easy consequence of Nakayama's lemma.
+For a finitely generated projective module over a commutative local ring, the theorem is an easy consequence of Nakayama's lemma.
 For the general case, the proof (both the original as well as later one) consists of the following two steps: